LorenzoBellomo/P2PandBlockchain/MidTerm/README.md

 # Mid Term

 The mid term consists in a study of the Kademlia Distributed Hash Table [1].
-The rst part of the assignment requires to write a simulation of the construction of the Kademlia routing tables.
+The first part of the assignment requires to write a simulation of the construction of the Kademlia routing tables.
 The simulation takes as input the number m of bits of the identiers of the Kademlia network and the number n of nodes that will join the network.
 The routing tables of all the nodes are managed by a centralized